Spydrouge/UnityGame_spydr/README.md

 * I feel like editing the inspector/editor component is definitely the key part of all of this- once I get data to import/export correctly.
 * I feel like it is important to design exactly which functionalities need to be added to the editor, at what priorities, with what constraints for usability.
 * I feel like blocks which have been displaced by the physics engine should 'roll' into new voxel positions to rejoin the march of cubes ;) Perhaps later.

+### Some Journaled Observations about Substrate

+Where did it come from?

+Substrate is a .dll which can be found under the References folder in the unity3d-opencog-game project folder when navigating about in MonoDevelop.
+It is clearly designed for Minecraft.
+I have found the forum post introducing it [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1261313-sdk-substrate-map-editing-library-for-c-net-1-3-8)
+The github project page is [here](https://github.com/jaquadro/Substrate)
+According to this post: Substrate is a .NET/Mono SDK written in C# for reading, writing, and manipulating data in Minecraft worlds.
+Substrate isolates the different levels of map data such as blocks, chunks, and regions, and natively supports modifying Alpha and Beta worlds using the same block and chunk interfaces.
+Substrate also provides interfaces for other data such as Entities, players, and general level data.

+How do we use it?

+The only file in which Substrate is referenced is "OCFileTerrainGenerator.cs"  which extracts an AnvilRegion.
+The chunks are extracted from the AnvilRegion and transformed into OCChunk objects.
+We grab a three dimensional vector, check out the blocks one by one and use mcToOCBlockDictionary to convert the blocks from Substrate/Minecraft ids to our block ids. .
+For unknown reasons to me at present, we have individual Battery and Hearth objects instead of just having them be blocks, like any of the other blocks.
+By taking a peek at this, we can look at how Substrate (C# minecraft editor api) maps are loaded into our existing renderer.
+My question is then, what is our in-game renderer at present (the part we are actually replacing with Cubiquity)?

+### Some Journaled Observations about our 'Voxel Renderer'

+We seem to handle our own personal jury-rigged Voxel Renderer that we've created from scratch.
+Based on the assets I see available, we are working off of a free opensource set of scripts provided as part of online tutorials and so forth.
+To find out more information, I headed to this [Voxel Resources & Engines for Unity](http://unitycoder.com/blog/2012/10/18/voxel-resources-engines-for-unity/) page.
+That led me to this [Youtube Video](https://www.youtube.com/watch?v=cgWM75QTr2o) which has a link to a download from dropbox.com that includes a CubicWorld .unitypackage file.
+This has to be our game because it has our exact assets.

 ### Remembering how to clean files